 Each is a fraud and scam, although in much different ways.

-To date we have recovered monies for two individuals that had purchased phony plans.
+To date we have recovered monies for several individuals that had purchased phony plans.
 These are cases of outright theft.
 In one case the fraudster was shot and killed a year after we obtained a refund for our client.
 Evidently, that unlucky con man probably stole from the wrong person.

 Totally phony plans are thankfully rare.